 In addition to political leaders at the state level bringing together the US states that are awake to the severity of the problem, we can only succeed by coordinating and focusing the efforts of the many organizations already active in the climate and environmental fields.
 Such established groups as the Sierra Club, Natural Resources Defense Fund, the Nature Conservancy, Environmental Defense Fund, National Wildlife Federation, Audobon Society, and more recent groups like Vice President Gore's Climate Reality Project, ClimateCentral.org, and many more must participate.
 These need to refocus their efforts to carry on an intense campaign of public information and recruitment toward what must be our prime goal: to fundamentally change the life styles of Americans, while at the same time encouraging and supporting a rapid switch to less polluting energy sources.
 So, how do we start?

 As it turns out, a modest effort has been initiated by governors Brown (CA), Inslee (WA), and Cuomo (NY).
 These governors announced earlier this year the formation of a United States Climate Alliance (USCA), intending to gather under one umbrella the several US states that will commit to meeting the goals of reduction in CO2 and other greenhouse gases laid out in the Paris Agreement, to which the US is signatory.
 President Trump has, however, announced his intention to withdraw the US from the Agreement.
 The USCA, advertised as a "bipartisan coalition of states", is a useful beginning, but will need to be refocused if it is to serve as a core organization for the national awakening that is needed to solve the climate problem.
-So far, the states that have joined the USCA have been, with the exception of Vermont, states with Democratic governors.
+So far, of the fifteen states that have joined the USCA to date, only three are states with Republican governors.
 It appears that most Republican governors have hesitated to diverge from Mr.Trump's climate-change-denying line.
 Serious effort must be made to bring Republican governors on board, because a one-party, politicized effort won't get it done.

 Another issue with the USCA as currently envisioned is its limited aim of meeting the emission goals proposed in the Paris Agreement.
 Much more than that needs to be done.
 Climate scientists agree that the Paris goals are entirely inadequate to halt the build-up of atmospheric greenhouse gases.
 It's a truism that any international agreement that gets 100% concurrence by the nations of the world is sure to be painless, and therefore bootless.
 The reason nations have struggled over several decades to agree to emission limits is that these are seen to be a brake on economic development, which no nation will commit to.
 But the Paris Agreement, which lacks any kind of enforcement or even specific guidelines, was seen by many national leaders as an easy way to gain environmental credibility.
 (In an ironic twist, Mr.Trump's reason for rejecting the Agreement – the fear that it would hinder economic development – is based on the same concern that made the rest of the world's political leaders sign it, as they realized it wouldn't!)